Bath in Grafton County, New Hampshire — The American Northeast (New England)

 Location.
 44° 9.158′ N, 71° 58.54′ W. Marker is in Bath, New Hampshire, in Grafton County.
 Marker is at the intersection of Wild Ammonoosuc Road (New Hampshire Route 112) and Lisbon Road (U.S. 302), on the right when traveling north on Wild Ammonoosuc Road.
 Touch for map.
 Marker is in this post office area: Bath NH 03740, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Bath, New Hampshire (approx. 0.7 miles away); Haverhill-Bath Bridge Rogers Rangers (approx. 3.3 miles away); Ebenezer MacKintosh (approx. 4.4 miles away); Soldiers of Haverhill Memorial (approx. 5 miles away); Colonel Thomas Johnson (approx. 5.4 miles away in Vermont); Bayley-Hazen Military Road (approx. 5.7 miles away in Vermont); Old Court House (approx. 5.7 miles away in Vermont).
+Bath, New Hampshire Haverhill-Bath Bridge (approx. 3 miles away); Rogers Rangers (approx. 3.3 miles away); Ebenezer MacKintosh (approx. 4.4 miles away); Terminal Of Coos Road (approx. 5 miles away); Soldiers of Haverhill Memorial (approx. 5 miles away); Colonel Thomas Johnson (approx. 5.4 miles away in Vermont); Bayley-Hazen Military Road (approx. 5.7 miles away in Vermont).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 30, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 315 times since then and 11 times this year.
+It was originally submitted on July 30, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 339 times since then and 2 times this year.
 Photos: 1, 2, 3. submitted on July 30, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.